aanandprabhu30/NLP-Project/.ipynb_checkpoints/README-checkpoint.md

 > 🔁 **Final architectures:**
 > - `Discipline`: XGBoost + SciBERT (768-dim, 1138 papers)
-> - `Subfield`: XGBoost (tuned) + SPECTER (768-dim, 1498 papers) [CS]
+> - `Subfield`: XGBoost (tuned) + SPECTER (768-dim, CS – 1498 papers, IS – 374 papers, IT – 504 papers)
-> - `Subfield`: SVM + SMOTE + bigram TF-IDF (IS/IT, 35 papers each)
 > - `Methodology`: XGBoost + SMOTE + SciBERT (Title + Abstract, 768-dim, 105 papers)

-> 🔁 v1.1 was skipped in versioning to standardize upgrades directly from v1.0 ➝ v1.2 ➝ v2.0 ➝ v2.2.1 ➝ v2.4
+> 🔁 v1.1 was skipped in versioning to standardize upgrades directly from v1.0 ➝ v1.2 ➝ v2.0 ➝ v2.2.1 ➝ v2.3 and v2.4
 ---
 ## 🚀 Next Phase (Future Work)

-- 🔎 **Extend subfield classifiers for IS and IT** by expanding beyond the current 35-paper datasets to improve generalization, especially for difficult classes like GOV, BSP, and IOTNET.
 - 🧪 **Scale methodology classification** by collecting and annotating more papers, particularly Mixed Methods, to support balanced training with SMOTE or label smoothing.
 - 🤖 **Fine-tune transformer models (SciBERT, SPECTER)** on domain-specific data to improve embedding relevance for subfield and methodology classification tasks.
 - 🧭 **Implement hierarchical and fallback inference**: discipline ➝ subfield ➝ methodology, with modules like the AI vs ML disambiguator dynamically invoked during prediction.
 - 📦 **Package the full inference pipeline** into an interactive tool or API (e.g., Streamlit, FastAPI) for testing, demonstration, and external validation.
 - 🧠 **Formalize project documentation**: define templates for logging experiments, artefacts, scripts, and classifier metrics to support reproducibility and future publication.
+- 🧩 **Explore ensemble and meta-learning approaches** (e.g., stacking, voting, or classifier cascades) to further increase robustness and handle borderline abstracts.
 ---

 ## 🗂️ Repository Structure